Distilleries Brewing in Town

 Kill Devil Spirit Company

 Founder Ray Digilio began distilling unfiltered vodka, gin and moonshine in 2011.
 The spirits are made by hand and are both self-sustainable and environmentally friendly.
-When Ray’s life took a turn, he lived on little to make his moonshine dream come true and now he’s a leader in the spirits making community here.
+When Ray’s life took a turn, he lived on little to make his moonshine dream come true.
+Now he’s a leader in the spirits making community here.

 Company ambassador, Daniel Baker, told me their brand of Ugly unfiltered vodka is fermented in-house and the final result is “hearts of the run”.
 Its uncompromising flavor is far better than traditionally distilled vodka.
-He’s also proud of their bestselling Valor gin, made from a sugar cane wash, botanicals and fruit and referred to as a West Coast style gin because of its layers of citrus and mint.
-And moonshine isn’t only in the south anymore; Ugly California moonshine is made from grain and malt barley at 90 proof.
+He’s also proud of their bestselling Valor gin, made from a sugar cane wash, botanicals and fruit.
+It’s referred to as a West Coast style gin because of its layers of citrus and mint.
+Moonshine isn’t only in the south anymore; Ugly California moonshine is made from grain and malt barley at 90 proof.
 Tasting information at www.killdevilspiritco.com.

 Malahat Spirits Company